vincentchachere/Active-Directory-and-Azure-Setup/README.md

 <h2 align="center">Final Thoughts</h2>

-You’ve successfully deployed on-premises Active Directory in the cloud using Azure Virtual Machines.
-This foundational setup, including the creation of a Domain Controller (DC-1) and Client-1 VM with tested connectivity, establishes the basic infrastructure for simulating enterprise-level Active Directory in Azure.
+In this lab, we deployed on-premises Active Directory in the cloud using Azure Virtual Machines.
+This foundational setup, including the creation of a Domain Controller (DC-1) and Client-1 VM with tested connectivity, establishing the basic infrastructure for simulating enterprise-level Active Directory in Azure.

 To continue building on this lab, check out the [next tutorial](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) within this series, where we’ll dive deeper into deploying, configuring, and expanding Active Directory functionality.

+Thank you for following along with this project.
+Your time and effort in learning and implementing these concepts are greatly appreciated.

-☎️ For any questions or just to connect you can reach me at: www.linkedin.com/in/vincentchachere
+☎️ For questions or to connect you can reach me at: www.linkedin.com/in/vincentchachere